 We have to consider that the majority of our needs require power and we are lost without it.
-You should at least be able to hoard the right foods to increase your chances of survival when the world will plunge into darkness.
+You should at least be able to hoard the right foods to increase your chances of survival when the world plunges into darkness.

-The fact that a power grid is due to happen is not the scariest thing, what worries me the most is the fact that many people are laughing at the thought of power grid failure and they prefer to keep living in their soap bubble.
-When the bubble will burst people will get desperate and the rush for hoarding supplies will begin.
+The fact that a power grid is due to happen is not the scariest thing.
+What worries me the most is the fact that many people are laughing at the thought of power grid failure.
+They prefer to keep living in their soap bubble, in denial.
+When the bubble bursts people will get desperate, and the rush for hoarding supplies will begin.

-These are the events that can cause a power grid failure:
+Events that can cause a power grid failure:

-- A terrorist attack is the highest threat right now and it’s the most certain one
+- A terrorist attack is the highest threat right now, and it’s the most certain one

 - A cybernetic attack can shut down the power grid and knowing that China and Russia have some of the best hackers (the attacks on the NYSE were just a small example)

-- Natural disaster (in 2013, the Haiyan typhoon left cities from Philippines without power for 2-3 months, labeling Tacloban as a dead city and making the area look like a war zone, despite the relief efforts)
+- Natural disaster (in 2013, the Haiyan typhoon left cities from the Philippines without power for 2-3 months, labeling Tacloban as a dead city and making the area look like a war zone, despite the relief efforts)

 What will happen when the grid goes down?

-By this point, most emergency services, medical facilities and government agencies will feel unable to cope up with the demand for food, shelter, medicine and other basic needs.
+By this point, most emergency services, medical facilities, and government agencies will feel unable to cope up with the demand for food, shelter, medicine, and other basic needs.

-The third wave will be the preppers and based on their knowledge and supplies they have the best chance to outlast a power grid failure.
-It won’t be easy for them either because without a proper method of self-sustainability, they will turn on each other.
-Supplies will run out eventually and most of the preppers will turn to scavenging.
-Guns and ammo are common topics and most of them are hoarding ammo like there’s no tomorrow, hoping to use it for protection or other business.
+These are the preppers.
+Based on their knowledge and supplies they have the best chance to outlast a power grid failure.
+It won’t be easy for them either because, without a proper method of self-sustainability, they will turn on each other.
+Supplies will run out eventually, and most of the preppers will turn to scavenge and other last resort options.

-And we have the last wave, the elite, all-powerful people that think money will save them.
+The elite, all-powerful people that think money will save them.
 These are the ones that have their personal bunker, a 2-3 year food supply and everything that you might think of.
-The problem with these so called preppers is that most of them don’t even know how to make the best use of their supplies.
+The problem with these so-called preppers is that most of them don’t even know how to make the best use of their supplies.

 When selecting foods to hoard for a power grid failure keep in mind the following:

-- Food that needs refrigeration should be out of the question, no power means your freezer will not work
+- Food that needs refrigeration should be out of the question; no power means your freezer will not work

-- Don’t store snack foods for long periods of time, they have no value for your pantry
+- Don’t store snack foods for long periods of time; they have no value for your pantry

 Here are the best foods to hoard: